 A PSL calculator that measures instead of guessing.
-478 facial landmarks score your symmetry and proportions 0–100, mapped to the 1–8 PSL scale — no login, photo stays in your browser.
+478 facial landmarks score your symmetry and proportions 0–100, then translate them into a broad PSL-style range - no login, photo stays in your browser.

 Upload a photo